dr-jonathan-robinson/dius/README.md

 The output of the profiling report is in `profile_report.html`.

 # Model Building
 The `tensorflow` package was used (due to familiarity).
+The model building and analysis was done in a jupyter notebook, `build_model.ipynb`.
+This has been exported to a **python script** `build_model.py` as we would use a script in production rather than a notebook.

 The numerical inputs are normalised and the categorical input is one-hot encoded.
 The `tensorflow` routines were used for this as the parameters can be packaged with the model.
 The model concatenates the numeric and categorical features and then passes them through a series of dense layers with dropout and batch normalisation.
 L1 and L2 regularisation was used to prevent overfitting (maybe a little overkill for this project).
 After a little experimentation the layers consisted of 256, 128, 64, 32, 16 units.
 The model has a total of `13,844` trainable parameters.
 Early stopping was for efficiency and to prevent overfitting.
 Although the `epochs` were set to 100, early stopping stopped the training after 14 epochs, taking the weights after epoch 6.
 These epoch numbers may vary slightly with each model build.

 ![Training history](training_history.png)